PhilipVigus/film-follower/README.md

 Development was dividing into rough 'sprints'.
 These were used more loosely than sprints in a full agile development team, just dividing up the user stories and development into logical chunks of roughly the same length.

-Being one of the main user of the site, my wife was able to help clarify questions I had, filling in gaps in user stories and general functionality.
+Being one of the main users of the site, my wife was able to help clarify questions I had, filling in gaps in user stories and general functionality.

 My choice of technologies was motivated by wanting to practice and demonstrate skills and knowledge used in my role as developer at Mumsnet.
-I chose to use Jetstream because it provided a starter application with all of the key, TALL stack technologies set up.
+I chose to use Jetstream because it provided a starter application with all of the key, TALL stack technologies integrated.

 Regularly pulling trailers from the RSS feed is implemented as a job, set to run every 24 hours.
 This is checked for using a cron-job on the server.

-Infinite scrolling prevents the site attempting to load too many images at once on initial load.
+Infinite scrolling prevents the site from loading too many images at once on initial load.

 ## Database

 ![ERD Diagram](/docs/erd-diagram.png "ERD Diagram")

+The database design went through various iterations
+- Initially there was no separation between films and trailers, closely matching the structure of the data in the RSS feed.
+Splitting them out, and gathering related trailers under their films was one of the early, key decisions that clarified the design and made it significantly simpler.
+- Recording the list each film is currently on for each user on a separate table from the notes and ratings was another important change.
+This made it simple to keep the notes/ratings even if a user changes the list the film is on, functionality my wife specifically asked for.
+- As mentioned elsewhere, early designs had separate film and trailer tags.
+Removing trailer tags happened quite late in the implementation process.
+This was done as they added very little functionality that film tags didn't already provide, but added significant complexity to the design and code.

 ## Deployment

 The site is deployed to AWS using an EC2 instance.
 The instance includes both the Laravel application and PostgreSQL database.
-I am aware that using an RDS managed database would provide a more resilient setup, but was keen to explore setting up the application, Apache server and database together.
+I am aware that using an RDS managed database would provide a more resilient setup, but was keen to explore setting up the application, an Apache server and PostgreSQL database together.

 ## Challenges